JPK85/patentpack/README.md

 Utility for fetching and normalizing patent and assignee data from public APIs.

+> [!WARNING]
+> This package is highly experimental and probably NOT safe for general installation.

 ## Quickstart

 Count patents for a company in a CPC category: